Stojice

 Stojice is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

 The name of the village is derived from the personal name Stojata.

 Geography

 Stojice is located about 13 km southwest of Pardubice.
 It lies in the Iron Mountains.
 The highest point is at 360 m above sea level.
 The Struha Stream flows through the municipality.

 History

 The first written mention of Stojice is from 1349.

 Transport

-The I/17 road (the section from Chrudim to Čáslav) passes through the municipality.
+The I/17 road (the section from Chrudim to Čáslav) runs through the municipality.